Survey: Is Managed WordPress Hosting Worth the Extra Costs?

 If they didn’t have the knowledge or time to handle the technical aspects themselves, most users would opt for using managed WordPress hosting services.

-Needless to say, I’ve had nothing but amazing results with hosting uptime at above 99%, TTFB (Time-to-first-byte) below 250ms, and getting an A+ rating on the Bitcatcha Speed Test.
+We’ve had nothing but amazing results with hosting uptime at above 99%, TTFB (Time-to-first-byte) below 250ms, and getting an A+ rating on the Bitcatcha Speed Test.

 All these performances without needing to do any extra fine-tuning means that WP Engine hosting is optimized for WordPress websites.